HimanchalChandra/IJCAI2020-Demo/README.rst

 Automated Attendance Management is essential in educational institutions for efficient monitoring of students, especially in countries with a high student-teacher ratio.
 The current methods include RFID and Biometric based methods for automated attendance recording.
-However, these methods come with their own security and hygiene issues respectively.
+However, these methods come with their security and hygiene issues respectively.
 The current state of the art Face Recognition technology has been proven to be highly secure and efficient.
 This paper focuses on an automated and interactive attendance management application for mobile devices.
 The application provides four top-level services: real-time